maniaclogic/kinkajou/Tasks.md

 # Tasks

 1) Setup Kivy ✔
-2) Setup DB and tables
+2) Setup DB and tables ✔
-   - Levels table with attributes: [level, max, counter]
+   - Levels table with attributes: [level, max, counter] ✔
-3) Write add value option to app and insert to values table
+3) Write add value option to app and insert to vocab table
    - Values table with attributes: [value, answer, written, level=0]
 4) Create value class from DB
 5) Display card on screen with value